n4vdeep/css-basics/README.md

 ## Units
 The most common unit used in CSS is pixels (px) the px is also an absolute value, there are however others:
 ### rem
-This relates to the font size of the root element, i.e. the html element and NOT the parent element.
+This relates to the font size of the root element, i.e. the `html` element and NOT the parent element this is known as a relative unit.

-Example:\
+Example:

 ```
 html {